Monisnap/test_monisnap/webapp/client/README.md

 Runs the app in the development mode.\

-Open [http://localhost:3000](http://localhost:3000) in browser to view the demo, backend should be running in 8080 port (please refer to the backend part for more informations), to run test please run the following command:
+Open [http://localhost:3000](http://localhost:3000) in browser to view the demo, backend should be running in 8080 port (please refer to the backend part for more informations).

-### `npm test`

 To generate a build run the following command

 ### `npm build`